 When teaching the Discipline without Stress Hierarchy, it is important to ensure that students understand that with regard to Level A, we are discussing deliberate actions that result in damage or injury, not accidents.
 Accidents are unrelated to discipline.… >>>

 Does anyone know if Discipline without Stress is ever implemented in high school?
 I teach high school Leadership classes and I think high schoolers need these things even more immediately than little ones.
 The real world is going to require self-discipline of them, real soon!
 Raising their responsibility is exactly what high school kids need.
 Most of the discussions I hear about the system seemed aimed at younger children, though presumably they should be applicable to older students as well.
 I would like any tips, or even encouragement for using this discipline approach in high school.

-Although I use Marshall’s Discipline without Stress levels, I’m a bit put off by
+Although I use Marshall’s Levels of Development, I’m a bit put off by

 the “reverse A-D system,” with D being the best.
 It goes opposite to how we typically think of grades or levels.